juliaondrusova/TSS_2025_Ondrusova/URS_lite.md

 ## 4. User Stories (Backlog) with MoSCoW

-- [M] The user must be able to crop, rotate, and adjust brightness, contrast, and saturation of photos.
+- [M] As a user, I want to crop, rotate, and adjust brightness, contrast, and saturation of my photos.
-- [M] The application must support the following image file types: .jpg, .png, .HEIC.
+- [M] As a user, I want the application to support .jpg, .png, and .HEIC image file types.
-- [M] Tags, ratings, and comments must be assignable to photos.
+- [M] As a user, I want to assign tags, ratings, and comments to photos.
-- [M] The application must allow searching photos by date, tag, and color.
+- [M] As a user, I want to search photos by date, tag, and color.
-- [M] Watermarks with a logo must be applicable to photos.
+- [M] As a user, I want to apply watermarks with a logo to my photos.
-- [M] It must be possible to import photos from an external drive and export them to other image file types.
+- [M] As a user, I want to import photos from an external drive and export them to other image file types.
-- [M] Photos must be processable both in bulk and individually.
+- [M] As a user, I want to process photos both in bulk and individually.
-- [S] The application should support the .RAW image file type.
+- [S] As a user, I want the application to support .RAW image files.
-- [S] The application should have a simple, clean, but modern user interface.
+- [S] As a user, I want the application to have a simple, clean, and modern interface so that I can navigate it easily.
-- [C] The application could have a dark mode.
+- [C] As a user, I could use a dark mode so that I can work comfortably in low-light environments.
-- [C] The application could support the .tiff image file type.
+- [C] As a user, I could work with .tiff image files.
-- [C] The application could include preset filters for quick photo enhancement.
+- [C] As a user, I could use preset filters for quick photo enhancement.
-- [W] Category suggestions will be generated automatically (using AI) and can later be modified.
+- [W] As a user, I would like category suggestions to be generated automatically using AI, but I can modify them later.

 ---

 ## 5. Acceptance Criteria (for top Must stories)

-**Story:** As a user, I want to search photos by date, tag, or color.
+**Story:** As a user, I want to search photos by date, tag, and color.

 - AC-1: The user enters a date/tag/color, and the system returns the matching photos.
-- AC-2: The search completes within 5 seconds even for 10,000 photos.
+- AC-2: The search completes within 15 seconds even for 1,000 photos.
 - AC-3: The user can combine multiple filters.

 ---